Kidney Cancer

 Causes

 Cancer is when cells in the body split without control or order.
 These cells go on to form a growth or tumor.
-The term cancer refers to harmful growths.
-These growths attack nearby tissues.
-They also spread to other parts of the body.
-It is not clear exactly what causes these problems.
-It’s likely a mix of genes and the environment.
+Cancer refers to harmful growths.
+These growths can attack nearby tissues and also spread to other parts of the body.
+It is not clear exactly what causes this to happen.
+It is likely a mix of genes and the environment.

 Cancer Cell Growth